Asante Kotoko S.C.: Ground

 Asante Kotoko's home stadium is the Baba Yara Stadium located in the capital city of Ashanti, Kumasi.
-Champions Asante Kotoko are to get a multi-purpose stadium called the Rlg Fabulous Arena based on a three-year endorsement contract with Rlg Communications.
-Rlg, became Asante Kotoko's eleventh endorser since Asante Kotoko's executive board chairman Dr K.K Sarpong took office in the middle of 2010.
-The Asante Kotoko executive board committee reached a perfect agreement with endorser Rlg Communications to build a mega new stadium for Asante Kotoko in a yet-to-be determined location within the capital city of the Ashanti nation, Kumasi.
-The Asante Kotoko stadium project which by the end of its construction will be named the Rlg Fabulous Arena will likely begin to take course in the final year of the Asante Kotoko and Rlg Communications contract.
+With a 40,528 capacity, Baba Yara Stadium, which was built in 1957, is the largest stadium in Ghana.
+The stadium is Baba Yara, named after a former Ghanaian footballer who played for Kotoko between 1955 and 1961.
+In 2010, it was reported that as part of an endorsement by Rlg Communications, Asante Kotoko will get a multi-purpose stadium called the Rlg Fabulous Arena.

 Support

-Asante Kotoko is the 6th biggest football team and professional club in Continental Africa and arguably the biggest club in Ghana; Asante Kotoko has a speculated ten million (10,000,000) followers and in the year 2011, Asante Kotoko and Sunderland AFC respective club executive Chairmen's engaged in strategic and positive discussions on both clubs collaborating.
+Asante Kotoko is the 6th biggest football team and professional club in Continental Africa and arguably the biggest club in Ghana; Asante Kotoko has a speculated 10 million followers and in the year 2011, Asante Kotoko and Sunderland AFC respective club executive Chairmen's engaged in strategic and positive discussions on both clubs collaborating.
 The Asante Kotoko strategical partnership sees Sunderland of the Premier League sharing its coaching and business expertise with Asante Kotoko, offering practical support and advice in youth coaching, player development, fitness and medical matters and football business strategy.
 Kotoko in turn works closely with Sunderland AFC to help the Premier League club build and grow its brand in the emerging African territory and geographic Africa.
+In the 2021–22 season of the top-flight football league of Ghana, Asante Kotoko drew an average home attendance of 4,585.
+This average was limited because of measures.